 The Director of the Barret Library shall develop the rules governing the use of the Barret Library by Library Consortium members.

 Use of Barret Library by spouses and children of faculty and staff.
 Spouses of faculty and staff members are encouraged to use the Barret Library.
 The stacks are open to them with proper identification at the Check-Out Desk.
 They may check books for a three-week period with the privilege of one renewal.
 They are subject to fines on overdue books as is the case with all patrons except members of the Rhodes faculty.

 While children of faculty and staff members are welcome to use the library, it is requested that those below senior high school age be accompanied by their parents and that books be checked out in their parents’ name.
 Children who are in high school may register in their own names at the Check-Out Desk and will be granted limited library privileges.
 Since the Barret Library cannot encourage high school students throughout the city to use its facilities, faculty and staff children are requested not to bring their friends who have no Rhodes connection.

 USE OF HARDIE AUDITORIUM

-The first priority for use of Hardie Auditorium is the Music Department.
+The first priority for use of Hardie Auditorium is as academic space.
 Food and drink are prohibited in the auditorium at all times.
 Rhodes users can request use of the space through the Events Management System.
-Instructions are available on the Schedule and Events webpage.
-Use of Meeman Center (First Floor in King Hall)
+Instructions are available on the College Events webpage.

 Meeman Center for Lifelong Learning is one of Rhodes’ most active links to the Memphis community.
 The Center’s objective is to involve the public in programs consistent with the educational goals of the College.
 Income is generated through facility use and by providing service for conferences and meetings of organizations whose activities are consistent with the College’s mission.